Speech Therapy For Cleft Lip And Cleft Palate

 A reconstructive surgeon can repair the cosmetic damage, but there’s more to it than that.

-Children with cleft lip or cleft palate often face unique speech challenges.
-District Speech can help.
+Children with cleft lip or cleft palate often face unique speech challenges, and speech language therapy from District Speech can help.

 Read on to find out more.